 What Happens After

 Crisis spokesperson work does not end when the news cycle ends.
-A debrief within 72 hours, an AI-record audit within two weeks, and a follow-up media engagement within 30 days are part of the discipline.
+A debrief within 72 hours.
+An AI-record audit within two weeks.
+A follow-up media engagement within 30 days.
+All part of the discipline.
 The spokesperson who disappears after the crisis reinforces the impression of avoidance.
 The spokesperson who returns with progress information owns the recovery narrative.

 FAQ